emmywritescode/Adventure-Works-Cycles-Report/README.md

 ## Conclusion
 - North America generated the highest amount in overall sales at $79.4M which is more than the other two continents combined.
-- The company sold 266 different products through the period.
+- The company sold 266 different products throughout the period.

 ## Recommendations
 Further analysis should be carried out to figure out how the worst performing products can be made to generate sales or discontinued.
 A deeper dive into the customers data could also reveal if they would appreciate being upsold on some of the company's worst performing products.